What schools participate in Kids' Orchestra?

-Our traditional after-school programs meet twice a week at each designated teaching site, on either Mondays/Wednesdays or Tuesdays/Thursdays from 3:30 p.m. to 5 p.m.
+Our afterschool program meets twice a week at each designated program site, on either Mondays/Wednesdays or Tuesdays/Thursdays from 3:30 p.m. to 5 p.m.

 What instruments can my child play?

-Students may choose from violin, viola, double bass, cello, flute, clarinet, trumpet, and percussion.
+Students may choose from violin, viola, cello, double bass, flute, clarinet, trumpet, trombone, and percussion.